A perfect vegan summer dessert! This homemade Coconut Salted Caramel Ice Cream recipe is entirely dairy-free and even paleo friendly.

 - 3/4 cup vegan caramel sauce

-- Spoon dollops of the coconut caramel on top and swirl into the ice cream with a knife, etc. Use as much caramel sauce as you like (I use about 1/2 cup).
+Spoon dollops of the coconut caramel on top and swirl into the ice cream with a knife or back of a spoon.
+Use as much caramel sauce as you like (I use about 1/2 cup).